A categorification of acyclic principal coefficient cluster algebras: An ice quiver with potential

 Since $\lift{W}$ has a straightforward description in terms of $W$, so do the defining relations of $A_{Q,W}$; these form the set $R$ consisting of

 for $a\in Q_1$ and $i\in Q_0$.
 Having such an explicit generating set of relations will prove to be extremely useful later in the paper.

-To be able to apply \Cref{icytofrobcat}, we wish to show that $A_{Q,W}$ is bimodule internally $3$-Calabi--Yau with respect to its frozen idempotent $e$, in the sense of \Cref{bi3cy-def}.
-We will do this, under a mild assumption on $(Q,W)$, in \Cref{frjacCY}, but first give some examples.
+To be able to apply Theorem~\ref{t:icytofrobcat}, we wish to show that $A_{Q,W}$ is bimodule internally $3$-Calabi--Yau with respect to its frozen idempotent $e$, in the sense of Definition~\ref{d:bi3cy}.
+We will do this, under a mild assumption on $(Q,W)$, in Section~\ref{s:frjacCY}, but first we give some examples.

-\begin{eg} The quiver with potential $(Q,0)$, for $Q$ an $\typeA{2}$ quiver, provides the most basic example revealing all of the combinatorial features of the construction.
+\begin{eg} The quiver with potential $(Q,0)$, for $Q$ an $\type{A}_2$ quiver, provides the most basic example revealing all of the combinatorial features of the construction.
 In this case, we have

 with $\lift{F}$ indicated by the boxed vertices and dashed arrows.
 The potential on this ice quiver is